- 1 What is Equity Capital Markets (ECM)?

 The Initial Public Offering

 The relationship banker in investment banking coverage will handle the prospectus writing and sizing – ECM will comment on the feasibility and assist in marketing and execution.
+They will also help decide the equity story and how to message it to new investors.
+Through lunches with equity research analysts and potential anchor clients, banks should know what they are looking for in the sector in order to garner a favorable valuation and communicate that effectively.

 Decisions that need to be made include what stock exchange the company should list on.
 Each exchange’s rules and the securities law of each country differ.
 For marquee floats (recent examples include the IPOs of Alibaba and Saudi Aramco), exchanges will pitch companies on why they should list in a specific jurisdiction.
 The banker will advise on the following questions: